 What can we learn from Moses’ actions?

 - Address the concerns with respect- treat the complainer as a person to be valued and listen to what the issue is.
-Often we project what we may think is the issue, only to realise that what we thought was the problem, either is not the problem or isn’t as bad as we imagined.
+Often we project what we may think is the issue, only to realize that what we thought was the problem, either is not the problem or isn’t as bad as we imagined.

 - Even if people insult you, be the bigger person and go to them to resolve the problem.
 Datan and Aviram accuse Moses of taking the People from the Land of Milk and Honey to die in the desert!
 This must have hurt Moses.
 However, Moses goes to meet with them to see if there is a way to move forward.
 Alas to no avail.